Ultimate guide to wedding loans

-Ding dong, the bells are ringing!
-Is it your wedding they’re chiming for?
-Congrats!
-If you’ve just started the research for your big day, then you’ve probably got a fair idea how much it’s all going to cost - a lot.
-Not everyone has a spare $50k lying around, so you might want to consider taking out a personal loan.
-Here’s hoping you’re sharing the costs with your partner of course!
-Can you go 50/50?
-Whatever the fraction, taking out a loan for two would be much easier to repay than taking out a loan on your own, especially if you’re just starting out as a couple.
+But not everyone has a spare $50k lying around, so you might consider taking out a personal loan to cover the cost.
+Splitting things 50/50 with your fiancé?
+Taking out a loan for two would be much easier to repay than taking one out on your own, especially if you’re just starting out.

-Much like a personal loan, rates are competitive between lenders and you’ll have the option to secure a fixed or variable rate, so take into consideration how long you can make repayments and if you require a strict budget to deal with your everyday expenses.
+Much like a personal loan, rates are competitive between lenders and you’ll have the option to secure a fixed or variable rate.
+So take into consideration how long you can make repayments for and if you’ll need a strict budget to deal with your daily expenses.

-Remember, the shorter the loan the less you pay in the long run so if you can budget to pay more for each installment, then you’ll be on your second honeymoon in no time!
-Check out Mozo’s repayment calculator and see.
+Remember, the shorter the loan the less you’ll pay in the long run.
+So if you can afford to pay more for each instalment, then you’ll be on your second honeymoon in no time.
+Check out Mozo’s personal loans repayment calculator to see.
 You might even surprise yourself.

 Don’t trip over the long list at your feet there.
-The biggest challenge is overcoming the price hike after mentioning that you’re preparing a wedding, and that may go for loan rates too, so watch out!
-Always look for a second opinion, in fact go for 3 or 4 quotes for everything.
+The biggest challenge is overcoming the price hike after mentioning that you’re planning a wedding.
+And that may go for loan rates too, so watch out!
+Always look for a second opinion, in fact, get 3 or 4 quotes for everything.

-You want value for money because weddings are not cheap!
-Even the smaller receptions can add up in no time.
-There are so many hidden extras to entice you for the bigger and better wedding...since you’re all loved-up and uber happy, you may be vulnerable to buying-in on the wedding extras.
-So having a more cash up your sleeve could be ideal if you want to flaunt it all.
+You want value for money, weddings aren’t cheap.
+Even small receptions add up in no time.
+There are so many hidden extras to entice you for the ‘bigger and better’ wedding and since you’re all loved-up and over the moon, you may be vulnerable to buying-in on them.
+So having more cash up your sleeve could be ideal if you want to flaunt it all.
 After all, it’s your big day!
 Go out with a bang.

-Remember, your credit rating will play a part in what kind of interest rate you secure, or whether you qualify for a loan at all, so be certain to plan your application out a bit if you intend on borrowing a handsome sum.
+Remember, your credit score will play a part in what kind of interest rate you secure, or whether you qualify for a loan at all.
+So be sure to plan out your application if you intend on borrowing a handsome sum.
 You’ll appreciate the spending freedom as opposed to scrimping on the event of your lifetime.

 Features to look for in a wedding loan

 Remember wedding loans are just like personal loans, just with a fancier title.
-The types of features you’ll want to look out for are things like: free extra repayments, low or no ongoing fees, fixed or variable rates.
-Here’s a quick run-down on what to cool features you should look out for:
+Here’s a quick run-down on some of the features to look for when picking one:

-- Unlimited extra repayments - Having this feature means you will be paying off your loan in no time.
-The more often you pay, the less you owe in the end.
+- Unlimited extra repayments: Having this feature means you'll be able to pay your loan off even faster.
+The more payments you pay, the less you owe in the end.

-- Low or no ongoing fees - Imagine for the life of your loan, no or little admin fees?
-This is a possibility.
+- Low or no ongoing fees: Imagine having no or low admin fees for the life of your loan?
+It's possible.
 If you see a finance provider with a promotion at the time of your search, look into it - you could be saving a whole heap of fees.

 Which lenders offer wedding loans?